bcgov/internationally-educated-nurses/docs/standard_report.md

 **Developer Side:** \
 It is pretty straight forward.
 We need to identify the highest milestone, full or provisional between `from` and `to` date.
-Now we have to show it in a separate rows.\
+Now we have to show it in separate rows.\
 For that, we will use UNION all again with a static filter on milestones, 5 total queries `BCCNM Provisional Licence LPN`, `BCCNM Provisional Licence RN`, `BCCNM Full Licence LPN`, `BCCNM Full Licence RN` and `Registered as an HCA`.